Rehnoor/CalendarApp/README.md

 Event titled hi: Category changed from work to family Event created with...
 Title: Hang out	Start date: 27	End date: 27	Category: friends Event created with...
 Title: Boring	Start date: 26	End date: 26	Category: work

+## Phase 4: Task 3
+One of the main problems I had when making my project was the "disconnect" between the GUI and the underlying data.
+The ways I can improve this "disconnect" is by:
+- Refactoring Calendar so that Calendar extends JFrame
+- Refactoring CalendarEvent so that CalendarEvent extends JButton
+- Another possibility is by having an abstract CalendarEvent class with multiple classes extending this new abstract class that correspond to the different event buttons